 A Prisoner of Birth, was published in March 2008 and topped the bestseller lists around the world, going to #1 in the UK, Canada, Australia, New Zealand and India.
 It spent four weeks in the top 10 on The New York Times Bestsellers list.
 Jeffrey’s novel, Paths of Glory, the story of the first attempt to conquer Everest by George Mallory in 1924, and was published by Macmillan in March 2009 and also went to #1 around the world.

 At the age of 70, Jeffrey undertook the challenge of writing a seven-book saga called The Clifton Chronicles.
 Book one, Only Time Will Tell, published in 2011, topped the charts around the world, spending 12 weeks at #1 in India.

 Books two, The Sins of the Father (March 2012), three, Best Kept Secret (March 2013), four, Be Careful What You Wish For (March 2014), and book five, Mightier Than The Sword (March 2015), all went to #1 on the Sunday Times Bestsellers list, and to #1 in Australia, India, and South Africa.

 Book six in the series, Cometh the Hour, also went to #1 on the New York Times Bestsellers list in hardback, e-book and the combined list.
 The final book in the series, This Was a Man, was published in hardback in November 2016, and again went to #1 around the world.

 Since then, he has written his 22nd novel, Heads You Win, an epic tale of fate and fortune, spanning two continents and thirty years.

-After the William Warwick novels, Jeffery has another big idea, but he’s not telling anyone!
+After the William Warwick novels, Jeffery has another big idea which he has start to write, but he’s not telling anyone!